immfly/flights-map/README.md

 ```

 The most strange or particular code line could be `<flights-map ref={(el) => { el.flights = flights }} />`.

 `flights-map` is a **web custom element** and ReactJS does not interpret it as a React component.
 So, the only way to send JSON data (arrays, objects) to a custom element is using `ref`react components property.

 ## Custom configuration
 You can optionally specify a custom global configuration.
-This is de default configuration:
+This is the default configuration:
 ```
 {
   mapContainerId: 'map', // The id of the map container on the custom element